Leukemia in children

 • Easy bruising and bleeding, including frequent nosebleeds

-How is Pediatric Leukemia diagnosed?
+How is leukemia in children diagnosed?

 Your child may undergo one or more of these tests to diagnose leukemia or rule it out:

-• Complete blood count (CBC): A test to measure blood cell and platelet numbers in the blood.
+• Complete blood count (CBC) - A test to measure blood cell and platelet numbers in the blood.

-• Magnetic resonance imaging (MRI): A scan that creates 3D images of the body’s soft tissues.
+• Magnetic resonance imaging (MRI) - A scan that creates 3D images of the body’s soft tissues.

-• Ultrasound (sonogram): A scan that produces 3D images of blood vessels, bone, soft tissue and certain body areas like the abdomen or head.
+• Ultrasound (sonogram) - A scan that produces 3D images of blood vessels, bone, soft tissue and certain body areas like the abdomen or head.

-• Bone marrow aspiration and biopsy: A test to check for cancer cells in bone marrow, and sometimes in the bone itself.
+• Bone marrow aspiration and biopsy - A test to check for cancer cells in bone marrow, and sometimes in the bone itself.

-• Lumbar puncture (spinal tap): A test to check for cancer cells in spinal fluid.
+• Lumbar puncture (spinal tap) - A test to check for cancer cells in spinal fluid.

-• Lymph node biopsy: A test to check for cancer cells in lymph nodes.
+• Lymph node biopsy - A test to check for cancer cells in lymph nodes.

 Childhood leukemia and other pediatric cancers happen when something damages the genetic makeup, or DNA, of cells.
 But medical experts don’t know what starts that process.
 Once these cells mutate or change, they grow out of control and interfere with the body’s production of healthy cells.

-How is Pediatric Leukemia treated?
+How is leukemia in children treated?

 As one of the country’s largest pediatric leukemia programs, we offer all treatments for children with leukemia.
 Treatment options include:

-• Chemotherapy: Chemotherapy medications (chemo) are the go-to treatment for childhood leukemia.
+• Chemotherapy medications (chemo) are the go-to treatment for childhood leukemia.
 These drugs attack and destroy cancer cells while easing bone pain caused by the cancer.

-• Immunotherapy: This treatment engages your child’s immune system to fight cancer cells.
-Children's Health℠ offers access to clinical trials of innovative CAR T-cell therapies for leukemia.
+• Immunotherapy - This treatment engages your child’s immune system to fight cancer cells.
+Children's Health offers access to clinical trials of innovative CAR T-cell therapies for leukemia.

-Pediatric Leukemia research
+Leukemia research

-Cancer specialists practicing at Children’s Health are also faculty members at UT Southwestern Medical Center and are nationally recognized for their dedication to advancing pediatric leukemia research.
 Our academic affiliation with UT Southwestern Medical Center allows us to participate in clinical trials to find new treatments and minimize side effects.
 This means your family has access to promising new therapies often before they’re widely available.

 At Children’s Health, your child receives the best care from a team that has deep expertise in childhood leukemia.